durbank/ELA-model/Docs/Methods.md

 Points of increased disagreement likely result mainly from local variability and the inherent smoothing caused by model fit constraints and optimzation.
 Exceptions to this include the overdeepened section apparent in the Gries Glacier (Figure 3), which represents a systemic shift in bed topography not adequately captured in the model.
 Similarly, most differences in modeled and measured ice surface (Figure 4) likely result from local variations in ice thickness of a scale finer than the input data resolution (e.g. ice crevasses), but with little effect on the final ELA estimate.
-An exception to this explanation is Findel Glacier, wherein the model appears to systemically overestimate the ice thickness, and a corresponding overestimation of the ELA by a similar magnitude (see Figure 6).
+An exception to this explanation is Findel Glacier, wherein the model appears to systemically overestimate the ice thickness, and a corresponding overestimation of the ELA by a similar magnitude (see Figures 4 and 6).
 Although isolating an exact reason for this overestimation is challenging, it may be related to violations of the assumed perfect plasticity of the modeled ice or to ice thinning/downwasting due to climate disequilibrium, neither of which are accounted for in this ELA model.
 Modeled glacier width results generally closely match those recorded from satellite imagery (Figure 5).
 The most noticeable exception to this is the Rhone Glacier, with a few clear outliers in the accumulation area.